konicapatait/ReactConcepts/src/components/hooks/README.md

     -   Data fetching - In componentDidMount and componentDidUpdate
     -   Event Listeners - In componentDidMount and componentWillUnmount

-- Because of stateful logic it is sometime immpossible to break it down into smaller ones.
+- Because of stateful logic it is sometime impossible to break it down into smaller ones.

 ## Rules of Hooks
 -   `Only call Hooks at the Top level`